javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 Parentheses groups are numbered left-to-right, and can optionally be named with  `(?<name>...)`.

-The content, matched by a group, can be referenced both in the replacement string as `$1`, `$2` etc, or by the name `$name` if named.
+The content, matched by a group, can be obtained in the results:

-So, parentheses groups are called "capturing groups", as they "capture" a part of the match.
-We get that part separately from the result as a member of the array or in `.groups` if it's named.
+- The method `str.match` returns capturing groups only without flag `pattern:g`.
+- The method `str.matchAll` always returns capturing groups.

+If the parentheses have no name, then their contents is available in the match array by its number.
+Named parentheses are also available in the property `groups`.

+We can also use parentheses contents in the replacement string in `str.replace`: by the number `$n` or the name `$<name>`.

-We can exclude the group from remembering (make in "non-capturing") by putting `?:` at the start: `(?:...)`, that's used if we'd like to apply a quantifier to the whole group, but don't need it in the result.
+A group may be excluded from remembering by adding `pattern:?:` in its start.
+That's used when we need to apply a quantifier to the whole group, but don't remember it as a separate item in the results array.
+We also can't reference such parentheses in the replacement string.